 You would need to upload that.

-How to Get India Visa Extension in Bangalore FRRO
+How to Get India Visa Extension in Delhi FRRO

 Step 1: Submit Your Application Online on FRRO